 - BREAKING: Illegal Muslim From Iran Arrested For Starting California Wildfire – PANTS ON FIRE

 Overall, we rate the Drudge Report Right-Center Biased based on story selection and editorial positions that more frequently favor the right.
 We also rate them Mixed for factual reporting due to occasionally using poor sources with failed fact checks.
-This update moves them from a Questionable source to Right-Center based on improved journalistic standards since the last review.
-(7/19/2016) Updated (D. Van Zandt 9/25/2020)
+(7/19/2016) Updated (D. Van Zandt 9/09/2022)